franziska-schirrmacher/SR2/src/README.md

 ### Code structure

-- **checkpoints**: This folder contains the stored weights (needs to be created)

-- **data**: This folder contains all datasets for each of the experiments (needs to be created)

-- **src**: This folder contains the source code of the experiments and the proposed architectur

 - **architecture**: This folder contains the model and the network components
 - **utils**: Here are all the helper functions for training and testing

 ### Datasets